brendt/stitcher.io/src/content/blog/2018-11-07-structuring-unstructured-data.md

 Doing this extra check means we cannot write to the properties directly.
 At least not if they are declared public.
-And in our case public properties is something we really want, because of when we're using these objects.
+And in our case public properties are something we really want, because of when we're using these objects.
 We want to be able to easily read data from them; we don't care as much on making writes easy,